gwlucastrig/gridfour/docs/notes/How-to-Register-a-Custom-Data-Compressor.md

 Each of the existing compression methods uses _Predictive-Transform_ methods to improve the compressability of the data.
-There are 3 predictive-transform models currently supported: Constant, Linear, and Triangle.
+There are 3 predictive-transform models currently supported: Differencing, Linear, and Triangle.
 The statistics below show which compression methods (Huffman, Deflate, and BZip2) were used for compression and which predictor.
 In the stock setup, Deflate usually produces better results, except for about 20 percent of the tiles for which Huffman works better.